 So stop being a perfectionist.
 Seriously.
 Stop it.
 Right now.
 And get on with making your art.

 What to do next

 If you’re continuing to revisit a project again and again, worried that it’ll never be good enough, it may be time to ship.
 Even if it’s not ready, you’ll feel better that you put something out there.

 And most importantly, you’ll be freed from the anxiety-producing curse of perfectionism that plagues so many creatives, while learning to embrace the practice of putting imperfect work on public display.

-Do you really need another iteration?
-Or are you just going around in circles?
-Share your ownn story of perfectionism in the comments section.
+Do you really need another iteration, or are you just going around in circles?
+Share in the comments.

 [Full disclosure: I reread this post about